 Here are details of the current safeguarding support services we offer:

-Coaches working within an affiliated youth football club must complete their Criminal Records Check (CRC) with their club.
+Coaches working within an affiliated youth football club must complete their DBS Check (CRC) with their club.
 This can be carried out via the Club Welfare Officer.

 The method for carrying this out is as follows:

-Complete an online application via a link provided by the County FA - You can find the link in the Guidance Documents below.
+Complete an online application via a link provided by the County FA - You will need to contact the County FA to arrange this.

 Please note: Anyone receiving a wage from football must pay the additional government charge of £54.